Skip navigation

 • A negative/normal screening test result means that your baby is unlikely to have Down syndrome.
 But a screening test can't guarantee that your baby won't have Down syndrome.

 Whether or not your screening tests were normal, you may choose to have one or more diagnostic tests.
-Diagnostic tests can usually tell you whether or not your baby will have Down syndrome.
+Diagnostic and karyotype tests can usually tell you whether or not your baby will have Down syndrome.
 But diagnostic tests cannot predict how much Down syndrome will affect your baby's health and abilities.

 You may find it helpful to speak with a genetic counselor before testing and again after you get your results.
 Genetic counselors are specially trained to help you weigh the risks and benefits of testing.
-They can also help you understand and what your results mean so you can make informed decisions.
+They can also help you understand what your results mean so you can make informed decisions.

 Learn more about laboratory tests, reference ranges, and understanding results.